STINGING INSECT GUIDE

-Scientific names: Polistes carolina (red paper wasp), P. exclamans (Guinea paper wasp), P. metricus (metric paper wasp), P. dominula (European paper wasp — invasive), P. fuscatus (northern paper wasp), P. apachus (Apache paper wasp) Common names: Paper wasp, umbrella wasp Family: Vespidae (subfamily Polistinae) Status in the San Antonio / Boerne corridor: Native (multiple species), extremely common, the #1 stinging insect call in the region
+Scientific names: Polistes carolina (red paper wasp), P. exclamans (Guinea paper wasp), P. metricus (metric paper wasp), P. dominula (European paper wasp — invasive), P. fuscatus (northern paper wasp), P. apachus (Apache paper wasp).
+Common names: Paper wasp, umbrella wasp.
+Family: Vespidae (subfamily Polistinae).
+Status in the San Antonio / Boerne corridor: These wasps are native to the area, and we see multiple species.
+They're extremely common and account for most of the stinging insect calls we get.

 | Size | 18–25 mm (3/4" to 1") |